Posted By: National Institute of Standards and Technology

-Above each AGV is a quality control sensor that detects faulty products.
+Above the belt at a key location is a quality control sensor that detects faulty products.
 If faulty products are detected while Participants are filling boxes, those products should be removed from the box and replaced with another product of the same type.
 Faulty products are considered unwanted products: they will not count for any points when the order is fulfilled, and they will cost Participants the all-products bonus if left in the boxes (see Scoring, below).

 Each trial will consist of the following steps:

 - The robot programmatically signals that it is able to begin accepting orders.

 - The first Order (Order 1) is sent to the robot.